mathi123/mitasco/README.md

 - typescript: needed to compile server with typescrit 2.0 beta, and pass typescript lib to gulp-typescript.
 - should: not needed?!

+:exclamation: Only install packages with good reason, and document what they are for.

-To install a package, type:
+To install a package:

     npm install --saveDev package

-Only install packages with good reason, and document what they are for.
+To install a package for production environment:

+    npm install --save package

+Look for typings packages:

+    typings search package

+Install typing if you found it

+    typings install --save [env/dt]~package [--global]

+Add the new typing to the server/client typescript dependencies in *configuration.js*.

+### Update production server
+- stop application
+- git pull
+- gulp --env production
+- db-migrate up
+- start application